 There are three separate driving events that change the amount of coverage for the Uber driver.
 In the first event the Uber driver is driving his/her car on their own and is not yet actually performing a task for Uber.
 If you are injured by the Uber driver in this circumstance you will normally not have the company insurance available and may be bringing a claim for your injuries, but you may have the driver’s smaller level of insurance to obtain which can be very low.
 The insurance coverage may be much less than the higher corporate insurance in this circumstance.

-The third circumstance is where the ridesharing passenger and Uber customer is in the Uber driver’s car and an accident occurs.
+The third circumstance is where the ridesharing passenger is in the Uber driver’s car and an accident occurs.
 This is the best circumstance for an injured person who is an Uber passenger being transported.
 If the driver was transporting you, the higher insurance limits should apply.
-You can have a higher level of coverage regardless of whether the Uber driver is at fault or the other driver who hit an Uber driver is at fault, because the insurance on the Uber vehicle will usually provide one million dollars of coverage for the Uber driver’s negligence and if the other driver is at fault and has lower limits of liability coverage and you are hurt badly, then you can obtain uninsured or underinsured motorist coverage from the insurance policy on the Uber vehicle that is transporting you.
+You can have a higher level of coverage regardless of whether the Uber driver is at fault or the other driver who hit an Uber driver is at fault, because the insurance on the Uber vehicle will usually provide one million dollars of coverage for the Uber driver’s negligence.
+If the other driver is at fault and has lower limits of liability coverage and you are hurt badly, then you can obtain uninsured or underinsured motorist coverage from the insurance policy on the Uber vehicle that is transporting you.
 Of course, this all depends on how your state interprets insurance coverage in a comparative fault situation and where two drivers are at fault.

 Bradley A. Pistotnik © 2018